 - Is a student-centered, faculty supported enterprise;

-- Cuts across many UD colleges and disciplines in its educational efforts;
+- Cuts across many UD colleges and disciplines in its educational efforts; and

 - Reaches out to the community and engages alumni.

-UD Botanic Gardens – a series of twelve gardens on fifteen acres, UDBG serves as a research center, a laboratory, and a classroom in which studies in plant biology, botany, plant pathology, landscape design, ornamental horticulture, and entomology are pursued through experiential learning.
+UD Botanic Gardens (UDBG) – a series of twelve gardens on fifteen acres, UDBG serves as a research center, a laboratory, and a classroom in which studies in plant biology, botany, plant pathology, landscape design, ornamental horticulture, and entomology are pursued through experiential learning.
 UDBG also maintains a diverse and dynamic living plant collection that stimulates and engages, with more than 3,000 species and cultivars of perennials, shrubs and trees.

 Endowed (permanent) Funds